 - An infection is less likely if the tick is removed in time.

 - Lyme disease can cause a rash with a ring-like appearance on the skin around the bite or flu-like symptoms.

 - It is usually treated with antibiotics.

-- In Germany, about 3 out of 10,000 people develop Lyme disease each year.
+- In Germany, around three people out of every 10,000 develop Lyme disease each year.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 Anyone who spends time in the countryside is at risk of getting bitten by a tick.
 Some ticks transmit diseases such as Lyme disease.
 Lyme disease is an infectious disease that is triggered by bacteria.
 Lyme disease is also known as Lyme borreliosis.

 The first sign of Lyme disease is inflamed skin near the bite.
 The bacteria that cause the infection – called Borrelia bacteria – may later go on to attack joints or various organs.
 However, the infection doesn’t usually cause any serious problems.

 What are the signs of Lyme disease (borreliosis)?

 The video below explains more about how you can become infected with Lyme disease as well as the symptoms and treatment options.